How do you write a Board of Directors Resolution? | Aprio

 • These officers’ names, titles, and signatures

-• When and where the Resolution took place
+• The exact date and time the resolution took place

-• Signature of the secretary attesting to the genuineness of signatures and names provided by officers.
+• Signature of the board secretary attesting to the genuineness of signatures and names provided by officers.

 See related: Best practices for modern board governance in the digital age